Tean, Staffordshire: History

 The village was within the ancient Hundred of Totmonslow as Tene in the Domesday Book survey of 1086, when it had 15 households.

 In the 18th century, a tape weaving company was established in the village by John and Nathaniel Philips: in 1747 they bought Tean Hall, a half-timbered building in Upper Tean built in 1613, and it became a base for their company.
 Tapes were at first produced in tape-weavers' cottages, using looms provided by the company.
 From the early 19th century, factories, housing steam-powered Jacquard looms, were built in the village; the factories, adjacent to Tean Hall, were known as Tean Hall Mills.

 Manufacturing has ceased in Tean, but the mill buildings, now converted into apartments / flats, remain a notable feature of Upper Tean High Street.

 Transport

-The village is well positioned for transport, with road / bus connections east to Uttoxeter & Derby, and west to Stoke.
+The village is well positioned for transport, with road / bus connections east to Uttoxeter and Derby, and west to Stoke.

 Tean lies at the crossroads of the A522 road between Cheadle, Staffordshire and Uttoxeter, and the road from Blythe Bridge to Rocester.
 It is a 10-minute drive east or west to join the main A50 at either Uttoxeter or Blythe Bridge.
 From the A50 there are direct links to both the M1 and M6.

-The village is approx. 50 minutes from both Manchester and East Midlands airports, and 1 hour 10 minutes from Birmingham airport.
+The village is approximately 50 minutes from both Manchester and East Midlands airports, and 1 hour 10 minutes from Birmingham airport.

 The village was served by Tean railway station at Totmonslow (to the west of the village) until its closure in 1953.
-The nearest railway stations now are Blythe Bridge & Uttoxeter - both branch line - or Derby & Stoke - for main lines.
+The nearest railway stations now are Blythe Bridge and Uttoxeter - both branch line - or Derby and Stoke - for main lines.

-First Bus and D&G Buses serve the village.
+D&G Buses serve the village.